Discover more from Songs of Forgiveness

-I din’t have enough time to do Atlanta justice, I couldn’t even do justice to the National Historical Site that I visited, but I could at least find my way there and back to the hotel.
+I knew I didn’t have enough time to do Atlanta justice.
+I wouldn’t even be able to do justice to the National Historical Site that I would visit, but I could at least find my way there and back to the hotel.
+I knew Atlanta had a rich history of Black Leadership and I wanted to absorb a little of it through my pores.

 On November 12, 1961 Reverend Dr. Martin Luther King Jr. visited Mankato.
 He gave two sermons at Centenary United Methodist Church and a speech at Mankato High School.
 Just at the end of the Freedom Rides.
 He visited that high school before mom had yet arrived to high school from her single room school house, but she was soon to be in the room where that happened.
 Who knows who of her people was in that room?
 That speech that MLK gave was standing room only.
 He was willing to go wherever the message needed to go and he wanted people to care about the future we are creating together.
 He told that crowd: We live in an interconnected world.
 We must confront white supremacy head on.
 And find creative ways to protest.